traviv/sleek_home_assignment/DL Multi-Label Classification/README.md

 # DL Multi-Label Classification

-In this section I tried to predict multi-label classification with Feed-Forward Neural Network
+In this section, I tried to predict multi-label classification with Feed-Forward Neural Network

 I decided to use Feed-Forward Neural Network because it's easy to implement and can get good results